Buffalo Bills vs. Jacksonville Jaguars NFL Week 9 Odds, Plays and Insights - NewsBreak

 - Jacksonville has covered the spread once at home, and is 1-3 overall there, this season.

-- This year away from home, Buffalo is 3-1 against the spread and 3-1 overall.
+- In away games, Buffalo is 3-1 against the spread, and 3-1 overall.

-- Buffalo has gone over the total twice in four road games this season.
+- Buffalo has hit the over twice in four away games this season.

 Powered by Data Skrive.